cunger/100hoursofada/README.md

 ## 🧙‍♂️

+Neil Storey:

-> „As safety cannot be demonstrated by testing alone, a system‘s acceptance must be based on confidence gained in other ways.
-Key factors in any safety case are the development and production processes used and the quality methods used to oversee them.“
+> As safety cannot be demonstrated by testing alone, a system‘s acceptance must be based on confidence gained in other ways.
+Key factors in any safety case are the development and production processes used and the quality methods used to oversee them.

+Ada Distilled:

 > A key difference between Ada and most other software development languages is that Ada is designed as an engineering tool as well as a programming tool.

 > Ada as an engineering tool, requires the software developers to adopt an engineering attitude to using it.
 It is not enough to simply be a good computer programmer when human safety is at risk.
 Software at that level of risk must be engineered.

-> Ada is designed to maximize the error checking a compiler can do early in the development process
+> Ada is designed to maximize the error checking a compiler can do early in the development process.
 It allows you to expresses your intent so it's not only clear for human readers but also explicit for the compiler, so your adherence to it can be checked automatically at compile time.

 > The default for every Ada construct is _safe_.